5 quick ways to see the best views of London

 Tickets for The View at The Shard must be booked for specific times.
 It takes minutes to reach the viewing platforms on floors 68, 69 and 72, and you’ll want to allow at least an hour to appreciate the scenery.

 If you can dedicate a bit more time to seeing London’s best views and chose to see the sights with Big Bus Tours you can get an open top bus tour, a river cruise and guided walk all in the price of your ticket.
 There’s also the option to add the London Eye to your tour.

 Got longer for London?

 If you can spare longer than a few hours in the capital then the world is your oyster!
-You might want to read more about things to do with kids in London over seven days, or why not check out the amazing South Bank?
+You might want to read more about things to do with kids in London over seven days or this comprehensive London with kids itinerary, or why not check out the amazing South Bank?
 If you can extend your trip even longer, here are some brilliant and easy day trips day trips from London.

 Looking for more short urban trips with the family?
 Read about more tried and tested UK city breaks with kids.

 Disclosure: I experienced Big Bus Tours and City Cruises as part of the Britmums #BML17 Conference in 2017.
 I paid for my conference ticket and these activities were laid on as part of the event.
 Shard image courtesy of Pixabay.